spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/best-practices/index.md

 ## Version Your ConfigMaps and Secrets

-Anytime Spinnaker deploys a ConfigMap or secret, it appends a version to its name.
+Anytime Spinnaker deploys a ConfigMap or Secret, it appends a version to its name.
 If that exact ConfigMap or secret is already running in the cluster, it's not' redeployed.
 Downstream stages that reference the ConfigMap or secret will deploy the version chosen by Spinnaker. __Unless your application